Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 81-99% of hp - light wounds

-Please speak in the past tense, as it makes it a lot easier for me to copy and paste when I do the summary.
+Please post or "speak" in the past tense, as it makes it a lot easier for me to copy and paste when I do the summary.
 Reply promptly to someone who posts to you.
 Promptly means within a day.
-I’m looking for at least 3-4 posts / week, but would like to see a post a day.
+I’m looking for at least 2 posts / week, but would like to see more.
 I think you’ll get a feel for things as we go along, so don’t be too concerned with it.
 However, I will be watching carefully who posts often, who posts completely, and who misses posts.
 People who fail to post will be leaving.
 Regrettable, but necessary for those of us who do want to play.
 If you have leave for a couple of days, let me know.
 Stuff happens, but I have my own bugaboo about posting.

 Fights are quick and confusing, because I hate ‘em and because I think that’s probably how it is in real life.
 I will list initiative and post the order.
 You will post your actions, desired or otherwise with as few contingencies as you can.
 Put ooc comments at the bottom, with a more game-wise description of what you want to do.
 Add in modifiers you are aware of (I need all the help I can get!).
 Here’s an example.